QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

     /// the request path, and to move state onto the new id of a replace.</summary>
     public void Watch(string brokerageId, BrokerOrderState lastSeen);

+    /// <summary>Watches the new brokerage order id of a replace and drops the replaced id in the same
+    /// step, so the first state to carry the new id reports the update submit.
+The new id starts with
+    /// no fill state; a broker that carries fills across a replace seeds with Watch instead.</summary>
+    public void WatchReplacement(string brokerageId, string previousBrokerageId);

     /// <summary>Stops watching an order and drops its state.</summary>
     public void Unwatch(string brokerageId);